j0serobles/bamazon/README.md

   If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.

+**bamazonCustomer.js**

+Running this application will first display all of the items available for sale, showing the ids, names, and prices of products for sale.
+The app then prompts users with two messages.

+The first asks them the ID of the product they would like to buy.
+The second message asks how many units of the product they would like to buy.
+Once the customer has placed the order, it checks if the store has enough of the product to meet the customer's request.
+If not, the app logs a phrase like ```Insufficient quantity!```, and then prevent the order from going through.
+If the store does have enough of the product, it will fulfill the order: this means updating the SQL database to reflect the remaining quantity.
+Once the update goes through, the app shows the customer the total cost of their purchase.

+**bamazonSupervisor.js**
+ Running this application will list a set of menu options:

+View Product Sales by Department

+Create New Department

+When a supervisor selects View Product Sales by Department, the app should display a summarized table in their terminal/bash window.
+Use the table below as a guide.

 ### File Structure <a name="FileStructure"></a>